 In the Drama component, students will create dramatic works collaboratively and individually using ideas inspired by imagination, inquiry, experimentation, and purposeful play.
-Students will be introduced to the dramatic elements of character, time, place, plot, tension, mood, focus, contrast, and balance, utilizing a variety of dramatic forms - mime, tableau, improvisation, story theatre, monologues, script work and audiovisual.
+Students will be introduced to the dramatic elements of character, time, place, plot, tension, mood, focus, contrast, and balance, utilizing a variety of dramatic forms including mime, tableau, improvisation, story theatre, script work and digital forms.
+Relationships between identity, place, culture, society and belonging will be explored.

 When there is a music component, students will explore music in a variety of ways and discover what music is about at Sands.
-Students will develop melodic and performance skills by playing wind instruments and/or string instruments (provided by the school), rhythm skills in a percussion ensemble, and listening skills focusing on the music they listen to.
+Students will develop melodic and performance skills by playing wind instruments and/or string instruments (provided by the school), rhythm skills in a percussion ensemble, and listening skills focusing on the music they listen to